cybellereaper/WizPets/README.md

 - **Mounting and aerial travel** so players can ride their pet and unlock flight assistance.
 - **Automatic cleanup** of armor stands on player disconnects and server shutdown to prevent lingering entities.
 - **Actionable debugging** via `/wizpet debug` to inspect saved data and detailed logging for key lifecycle events.
-- **Kotlin-scripted behaviors and particle control** so animations, raycasts, AOE pulses, and pet decision making can be tweaked and hot-reloaded without recompiling.
+- **Lua-scripted behaviors and particle control** so animations, raycasts, AOE pulses, and pet decision making can be tweaked and hot-reloaded without recompiling.

 ## Commands